What is Orthokeratology?

 What Can You Expect from Ortho-K?

-Here is what you can expect from wearing ortho-k lenses:
+Here is what you can expect from wearing ortho-k contact lenses:

 The treatment involves wearing a series of specially designed contact lenses, which are made to fit the surface of your eye.

-To ensure good fitting lenses, a doctor will use a corneal topographer.
+A doctor will use a corneal topographer to ensure a good-fitting contact lens.
 The imaging device measures and maps out your cornea and helps determine the shape of your lenses.

 Optometrists and ophthalmologists perform most ortho-k fittings.
 However, a contact lens technician may also do lens fittings with their supervision.

-Orthokeratology uses rigid gas permeable (RGP) lenses.
-They are not as flexible as regular contact lenses.
-So you might feel them when you wear them.
+You might feel ortho-k lenses when wearing them.
+This is because orthokeratology uses rigid gas permeable (RGP) lenses.
+They’re not as flexible as regular contact lenses.

 There are two types:

-- Overnight ortho-k lenses.
+- Overnight ortho-k contact lens.
 Worn for 8 hours at night and removed during the day.

-- Daytime ortho-k lenses.
+- Daytime ortho-k contact lens.
 Worn during the day and for longer hours.

 Doctors usually recommend wearing overnight lenses to help with the discomfort.
 Either way, most people feel more comfortable as they get used to wearing them.

-Note: Consult your eye doctor if ortho-k lenses cause difficulty sleeping, prolonged eye discomfort, and eye irritation.
+Note: Consult your eye doctor if these contact lenses cause difficulty sleeping, prolonged discomfort, and/or irritation.

 They may replace your pair with better-fitting lenses or suggest alternative treatment options.

 Ortho-k lenses gently reshape the cornea.
-Your doctor may prescribe up to three pairs, which are worn one after another.
+Your doctor may prescribe up to three pairs worn one after another.

-Treatment time can take two weeks or longer until you get the desired vision correction.
-However, you may start to see improvements within days of wearing them.
+Treatment can take two weeks or longer until you get the desired vision correction.
+However, you may see improvements within days of wearing ortho-k lenses.

-Your doctor will prescribe retainer lenses once you attain the ideal corneal shape.
+Your eye doctor will prescribe retainer lenses once you attain the ideal corneal shape.

 Ortho-k lenses should last you a few years.
-However, you may need to replace them if your:
+However, you may need to replace your contact lenses if your:

 - Vision changes